Help Through Hardship Crisis

 We are building a network of organisations as part of the project, involving a wide range of community, faith and statutory groups and services.
 To join the network, fill out the form here.

-We held our 3rd Annual Conference on Wednesday 10 July on the theme of Advice and Change.
+We held our 5th Annual Conference on Tuesday 13 July.
+This was the second conference we held online.
 For more information about this and previous events, please visit our Events and Conferences page.

 Mid Term Evaluation